-Our teachers seek to understand the unique challenges of this age group and constantly strive to provide developmentally appropriate learning opportunities.
-We desire to help our students with the transition between comforts of their Primary years into the independence of the Secondary school years.
+At MECS, our teachers seek to understand the unique challenges of this age group and constantly strive to provide developmentally appropriate learning opportunities.
+We desire to help our students thrive as they adapt to the increasing independence of the Secondary school years.
 We walk along side them during these years of change and uncertainty, as they begin to understand their unique, God given identities and move toward independence.

 Much time and research has gone into understanding the changes that occur during these years.
 Young adolescents: